North Captiva Island Ferry Guide: Schedules, Costs & Tips

 What are the main ferry options to North Captiva Island?

-The two primary ferry providers are Island Girl Charters, known for frequent and reliable service, and the North Captiva Island Club (NCIC) Ferry, which caters to club members and public travelers alike.
+The two primary ferry providers are Island Girl Charters, known for frequent and reliable service, and the Island Club North Captiva (NCIC) Ferry, which caters to club members and public travelers alike.
 Private water taxis also offer customizable trips at higher rates, and private seaplane services are an alternative.

 Is a ferry reservation required?